Aashanaf/Coffee-Sales-Excel-Project/README.md

 1. Clean data organization and structure

-2. Smart use of XLOOKUP, IFXLOOKUP, and INDEX
+2. Smart use of XLOOKUP, IF, and INDEX

 3. Pivot tables for quick insights